HealthCheckbox

 Causes of Limb Amputation

 There could be several reasons for a limb amputation.
 The most primary cause is unusual blood circulation because of damage or narrowing of the arteries.
-Because of insufficient blood flow, the body’s cells could not get enough oxygen and nutrients which they needed from the bloodstream.
-Hence, the affected tissue starts to die and leads to infection in the body.
-This is key factor of causing limb amputation there other reason that can also be responsible for limb amputation which include:
+Because of insufficient blood flow, the body’s cells could not get enough oxygen and nutrients, which they needed from the bloodstream.
+Hence, the affected tissue starts to die and leading to infection in the body.
+This is key factor of causing limb amputation.
+Other reasons can also be responsible for limb amputation which include:

-• Severe infection which does not get better from antibiotics
+• Severe infection that does not get better with antibiotics.

-• Frostbite ( a condition in which underlying tissues of the skin got freezed)
+• Frostbite (a condition in which underlying tissues of the skin freeze).

-• Neuroma ( a condition in which nerves tissues get thicken)
+• Neuroma (a condition in which nerve tissues get thickened).

 Risks of Limb Amputation

-Following are the possible risks that could be pose after the limb amputation surgery:
+The following are the possible risks that could be posed after the limb amputation surgery:

 • Chronic pain